Chung-debug/Bank-Customer-Churn/README.md

 🛠️ Technologies Used

-SQL (T-SQL/PostgreSQL/MySQL): Used for data cleaning, aggregation, and deep-dive analysis (queries are located in Bank Churn SQL Queries.docx).
+SQL (Microsoft SQL): Used for data cleaning, aggregation, and deep-dive analysis (queries are located in Bank Churn SQL Queries.docx).

 Power BI: Utilized for creating the interactive and visually appealing churn dashboard.